zeon-studio/hugoplate/content/english/technical-editing/_index.md

 {{< /highlight >}}

 A technical editor does not knit the pattern, but checks it theoretically, with a calculator and/or a spreadsheet.
-The process, depending on the pattern's complexity, takes only a few hours vs. the many weeks or even months a test knitter works on a pattern.
+The process, depending on the pattern's complexity, takes only a few hours compared to the many weeks or even months a test knitter works on a pattern.

 **Tech editing has great value for pattern designers, since a well edited pattern results in a good experience for the makers.**

 ## My qualification

-**Since 2012, I've worked on over 60 novels and short stories as a literary translator, and edited more than 20 novels.** I've also written articles on various topics.
+**Since 2012, I've worked on over 60 novels and short stories as a literary translator, and copyedited more than 20 novels.** I've also written articles on various topics.
 I have extensive experience working with various genres and collaborating with translators and editors from diverse backgrounds.

 Feel free to check out the list of my publications [here.](/publications)

 **In 2024, I completed the technical editing course offered by [The Tech Editor Hub.](https://www.thetecheditorhub.com/)** Joeli is a wonderful teacher who has taught me a great deal about the mechanics of tech editing for knitting patterns and the philosophy of working with pattern designers.
 And, since it offers a slightly different perspective, I enrolled in [the certification course offered by TKGA.](https://tkga.org/certification-for-technical-editors/)

 I'm also an avid knitter who loves learning new techniques and exploring new designs.
-Rest assured, if something is unfamiliar to me, I will don my librarian hat and start researching.
+Rest assured, if something is unfamiliar to me, I will don my librarian hat and start researching, at no extra cost to you.

 ## My philosophy

-I know how nerve-wracking it can be to give something you've worked on really hard to someone else.
+I know it can be daunting to entrust someone with something you've put so much hard work and dedication into.
 I feel the same way each time a new editor works on my translations.

 This is why I strive to create a safe and friendly environment where you won't be judged if you make a mistake—instead, mistakes are just problems to be solved.
 No one has to know about them.